-Hurricane impact windows and doors experts F.H.A.
+Hurricane impact windows and doors experts F.H.I.A.

 Hurricane Impact Doors

-FHA Impact Resistant Doors are also an asset to the protection of your home.
-Along with the benefits of FHA Insulated Impact Glass Windows, our doors provide safety and security for families from both storms and intruders.
+FHIA Impact Resistant Doors are also an asset to the protection of your home.
+Along with the benefits of FHIA Insulated Impact Glass Windows, our doors provide safety and security for families from both storms and intruders.
 In addition, the units offer increased sound and solar control.
 The strength of the glass with the laminate interlayer actually reduces the amount of exterior noise, and ultraviolet (UV) rays from the sun, which can penetrate the home.
 When struck by a blunt object, like blowing debris or a crowbar, the glass may crack but the pieces do not fly out of the frame—they adhere to the plastic interlayer.

 Stainless steel balances on the units and the coatings on the window hardware resist corrosion caused by sea air and salt spray.
 A unique snubber (located on the hinge side of Casement doors) holds the sash to the frame in winds up to 130 mph.
 After the storm, the snubber interlocks into the window again to make the unit functional.